Doctor insights on:

 Wear/Tear: With previous back surgery, sometimes pain can result from the wear and tear of the levels above/below your surgery that takes place after a fusion surgery.
 If this is the case, recommend seeing your spine surgeon or a spine/pain specialist to evaluate this further. ...Read moreSee 3 more doctor answers

 A fusion gets rid of a joint or disk between to bones, getting the bones to join together with bone between them.
 If successful, it eliminates almost all the motion between the bones.
 Sometimes fusion simply occur as a result of disease, rarely from aging.
 Most of the time ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Epidural after spinal fusion
+- Back pain after spinal fusion

 - Back surgery spinal fusion

-- Running after spinal fusion
+- Golf after spinal fusion